Crescent Park vs Midtown Palo Alto

 Honest caveats

-Among the most expensive neighborhoods in California — median $5.5M-$6M.
+Among the most expensive neighborhoods in California, median $5.5M-$6M.
 Inventory is extremely tight.
 Property taxes on $5M+ homes are substantial.
 Some homes have flood risk near San Francisquito Creek (32% of properties per FEMA).
 Older homes often require significant maintenance or restoration.
-Established, quiet character can feel inaccessible to younger buyers.
+Established, quiet character with very low turnover — a long-hold neighborhood, not an entry-level move.
 Construction permits are tightly regulated.

-Extremely expensive — median $3.2M for often-small mid-century homes.
-Intensely competitive buying process — many homes sell off-market.
+Extremely expensive, median $3.2M for often-small mid-century homes.
+Intensely competitive buying process, many homes sell off-market.
 School culture can feel academically pressured.
 Traffic around El Camino Real and Alma Street is heavy.
 Older housing stock often needs significant updates.
-Limited walkable nightlife — this is a family neighborhood, not a destination.
+Limited walkable nightlife, this is a quiet residential neighborhood, not a destination.

 Still deciding?